blatiuha/slot_machine/README.md

 ## Troubleshooting

 - Ensure all images are correctly placed in the `images` directory.
-- If the game doesn't etht, check for missing dependencies or incorrect file paths.
+- If the game doesn't start, check for missing dependencies or incorrect file paths.

 ## License